hifi-unmaintained/cnc-plugin/README.txt

 ----------
 To successfully register the plugin, following is required:

-  1. Copy npcncplugin.dll as whatever.dll you want to wherever you want
+  1. Copy npcncplugin.dll as <whatever>.dll you want to <wherever> you want
-  2. Create a directory which is the identifier part of mime: application/<directory>
+  2. Add a configuration file named "<whatever>.ini" to <wherever> you placed the dll containing information where to download updates from
-  3. Register the dll as a Mozilla plugin, set MIME to application/<directory>
+  3. Register the dll as a Mozilla plugin, set MIME to something you like
-  4. Add a configuration file named "cncplugin.ini" to the directory containing information where to download updates from
+  4. The plugin will create a directory <whatever> in <wherever> to install the app data

 The plugin should now be ready to install/update the application.